immutables/immutables.github.io/immutable.md

 int totalCount33 = order.totalCount();
 ```

-As with [default attributes](#default-attribute), derived attribute method's
+As with [default attributes](#default-attribute), derived attribute initializer
-body should not refer to any other derived or default attribute.
+method's body could refer to other default or derived attributes as long as there are no cycles.
+If cycle would be detected during object construction, then `IllegalStateException` will be thrown pointing
+to attribute names which form cycle.

 **Things to be aware of**

-+ Unspecified result if initializer method body refers to non-abstract attribute accessor.
++ Initializers dependent on other attributes should not form cycles.

 <a name="nullable"></a>
 ### Nullable attributes